SoniaVadhnani/calculator-behavior/multiplication.md

 And I type another large number
 And I press "equals"

-Then - I see a very large number with exponent in the end.
+Then - I see a large number with exponent in the end.

 ## Scenario: Signs of the numbers